-In the 1960s, neurosurgeons performed surgeries that severed the routes through which abnormal neuronal activity can transfer from one side of the brain to the other, along with the corpus callosum.
+The right brain vs. left brain battle first began in the 1960s.
+Neurosurgeons performed surgeries that severed the routes through which abnormal neuronal activity can transfer from one side of the brain to the other, along with the corpus callosum.
 The neurosurgeons called these new operations commissurotomies, and they found that these procedures successfully curbed the spread of seizures in a number of severely epileptic patients.
 Their success came from being able to fully sever the communication between the two halves of the brain.

 Learn more: Are Creative People Right-Brained?